andrewgull/HeteroR/workflow/docker/README.md

-# Docker Environments
+# Containers

-This directory contains the Dockerfiles used to build the container environments for the Snakemake pipeline.
+This directory has the Dockerfiles used to build the containers for the analysis pipelines.
 These containers ensure reproducibility by locking down specific versions of software.

 ## Available Containers